eflows4hpc/datacatalog/README.md

 Without any other options, this starts your server on `<localhost:8000>`.
 The `--reload --reload-dir apiserver` options ensure, that any changes to files in the `apiserver`-directory will cause an immediate reload of the server, which is especially useful during development.
 If this is not required, just don't include the options.

+If you want to have more detailed logs and/ or store the logs in a file, add the `--log-level (debug|info|...) --log-config=./apiserver/log_conf.yaml` options.
+The details of the logging behavior can be changed via the `./apiserver/log_conf.yaml` file, and most logging entries will be `debug` or `info`.

 More information about uvicorn settings (including information about how to bind to other network interfaces or ports) can be found [here](https://www.uvicorn.org/settings/).